TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 .. note::
 	To make things more simple, Mongo credentials are stored here as a default configuration.
-	Usually, you provide your app with a configuration file.
+	Usually, you provide your app with a configuration file using `-c` commandline option.
 	Learn more in section :ref:`configuration-ref`.

 Next, describe the class, it inherits from the basic ASAB Application class, but you need to expand  it a little:

 .. code:: python